OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 <img class="gifplayer" src="https://i.octopus.com/blog/2018-03/variable-editor-improvements/variables-fast-scrolling.gif" height="auto" width="100%" alt="Improved scrolling performance" data-gif="https://i.octopus.com/blog/2018-03/variable-editor-improvements/variables-fast-scrolling.gif">

-IE11 and Edge seemed to have different performance characterstics, and we are still not satisfied with the scrolling performance in these browsers (although it now performs significantly better than it used to be).
-We have not yet worked out the root cause for these differences, so this is an ongoing investigation.
-For now, we have mitigated this issue by disabling virtualization for smaller variable sets that can perform an initial render in a reasonable amount of time.
+IE11 and Edge seemed to have different performance characteristics, and we're still not satisfied with the scrolling performance in these browsers (although it now performs significantly better than it used to).
+So far, we haven't yet worked out the root cause for these differences, but it's an ongoing investigation.
+For now, we've mitigated this issue by disabling virtualization for smaller variable sets that can perform an initial render in a reasonable amount of time.

 ## Lazily Load Variable Sets